bwplotka/my/web/content/posts/how-to-became-oss-maintainer.md

 ...and the truth was the opposite: I co-created Thanos, and just joined Prometheus team back then.
 While I felt super shitty and embarrassed about this, my whole team was laughing.
 When I look at it now... it did not matter (:

-I think it's a trade-off again and I can trade my *external perfect image of perfect person* **for extremely meaningful conversations, things I learned on the way, relations I gained, public speaking that made the community more diverse and bigger, etc.**
+I think it's a trade-off again and I can trade my *external perfect image of a perfect person* **for extremely meaningful conversations, things I learned on the way, relations I gained, public speaking that made the community more diverse and bigger, etc.**
 In open source, you probably should say `goodbye` to your perfect "external no-mistake image".

-If you don't accept this, you might not be happy in maintaining the public project.
+If you don't accept this, you might not be happy in maintaining a public project.
 It might be simply unhealthy, so keep that in mind.

-### Open Source Project Maintenance is not a sprint, it is a marathon.
+### Open source project maintenance is not a sprint, it is a marathon.

-This is what I heard once from one friend when I was overworking, and it is very true.
+This is what I heard once from a friend when I was overworking, and it is very true.
 Short periods of extreme programming, deciding about the project, after-hours issue triaging and working during the weekend might look fine... **but you won't be able to sustain that for a long time.**

 Set boundaries and maintain a healthy work-life balance.
 You don't have to respond to issues immediately.
 Allow others to